 With coronavirus making travel a tricky and even potentially dangerous prospect this year, we’re embracing the summer staycation.
 All week (and all summer) long, we’ll bring you transportive flavors and travel-inspired ideas from around the world, so you can take your tastebuds on a trip and give your mind a mini vacation while you’re still at home.
 Here, get clued in to the 3-ingredient Thai flavor enhancer that makes the best tasting meat and seafood ever.

-Garlic, coriander root, and black pepper: Thailand’s traditional three-ingredient flavor combo for the best tasting meat and seafood you’ll ever make.
+Garlic, coriander root, and black pepper: That’s Thailand’s traditional three-ingredient flavor combo for the best tasting meat and seafood you’ll ever make.

 The Best Pork I Ever Tasted

-A few months back, I found myself traveling through Thailand on a tour arranged through Exotic Voyages.
+Last year, I found myself traveling through Thailand on a tour arranged through Exotic Voyages.
 A foodie with an adventurous streak, I asked the company to show me Thailand’s hidden gems—the people, the places, and the food.